mcsaucy/ephemeros/README.md

 those values at iPXE flash drive provisioning-time and throw them into the `secrets` volume.
 From there, all service definitions pull what they need from `/secrets`, which is readonly mounted.

+## Why?

+A number of reasons, in no particular order:

+- I didn't want boot drives stealing SATA ports and drive bays on my machines
+- I didn't want another computing environment that turned into me managing a small pack of Debian/Fedora boxes
+- I didn't want to shell out additional money for OS drives that would basically just hold logs
+- I didn't want to manage a bunch of infrastructure (log collection, config management, presence monitoring) just to have a basic, reliable deployment
+- I *did* want to try something new

+### What could a possible deployment look like?

+You can swing a decent deployment using hosted services to the tune of less than $20/month.
+These are just the bare necessities to bootstrap and monitor a k3s cluster.
+For any actual applications, you may want dedicated storage.
+A way to accomplish that would be with a [Rook](https://rook.io)-managed [Ceph]( https://ceph.io) cluster (backed by local disks, probably), which is then either used by external clients or cluster-internal containers.

+#### Log collection
+papertrail.com has a free tier with 48 hours of search and 7 days of archives.

+#### k3s datastore hosting
+Heroku's "Hobby Basic" tier of hosted postgres allows for 10 million rows at
+$9/month.
+My "this is a single node doing nothing" test hit 3k rows, so 10 million rows will hopefully be enough headroom.
+Worst case, the next tier
+$50/month, which will be high enough for me to consider what I want to do longer term.

+#### Hearbeat monitoring
+You can get some super basic (but functional) heartbeat monitoring with UptimeRobot.
+Unfortunately, heartbeat monitoring is a beta offering and not free, but it's like $8/month so /shrug.

 ## Making boot media